iozsaygi/c-snake/README.md

 ## Changelog

 - macOS-specific update on April 28, 2025.
 The entire game has been ported to macOS.
+Click [here](https://github.com/iozsaygi/c-snake/commit/f9edf915b0a537853065e19c1cd98fee2cf35cc1) to visit related revision.

 - Minimal update on March 27, 2025.
 Correcting the usage of `srand` when replacing the food around the grid.